-a.
-Minimum marks to be scored for passing in each course shall be 50% of the total 100 marks including both the CIE and the semester end examinations.
-However, a student has to score minimum 50% marks both in CIE as well as SEE. (for e.g. for a 4 credit paper where CIE is for a total of 40 marks, the student has to score at least 20 marks; where the SEE is for 60 marks, the student has to score at least 30 marks to be declared as passed.)
+- a.
+Minimum marks to be scored for passing in each course shall be 50% of the total marks including both the CIE and the semester end examinations.
+However a student has to score minimum 50% marks in SEE. - b.

-b.
 The candidates, seeking improvement of their results shall submit a representation along with the permissible fees to the institute and surrender the degree certificate/provisional pass certificate/original marks cards of that semester within 15 days of announcement of result.
 Such candidates will not be considered for the award of ranks.